 The method is based on the following principle - in a frictionless fluid flowing through a cross-section pipe A, the variation of the velocity dv/dt of a fluid mass ($m = \rho L A$), can lead to a pressure difference (called and differential pressure) Δp between the upstream cross-section and the downstream cross-section of a penstock section of length L where p{am} is the pressure in the upstream cross-section, p{av} - the pressure in the downstream cross-section.
+The method was applied to the Zur HPP low head hydro power plants, equipped with two vertical Kaplan units of 4.3 MW capacity each and 15 m head, in Fig. 5.
+Current-meter and pressure-time method were applied simultaneously here to measure discharge under previously optimized operating conditions [13].
+Both the supporting cross with 26 current meters and the pressure-time method instrumentation with hermetic differential pressure transducer were installed inside a penstock of 4 m diameter and 31 m length.

-$$\rho LA \frac{dv}{dt} = -A\Delta p, \qquad (1)$$
+$$\rho LA \frac{dv}{dt} = -A\Delta p \,, \tag{1}$$